 This is an introductory course to the trends and issues in physical therapy.
 Emphasis is placed on areas such as: history, practice issues, psychosocial aspects of illness and cultural diversity.
 Upon completion, the student should be able to discuss trends and issues relevant to physical therapy.
 (F)

 PTA 201 PTA Seminar.
 2 hrs.

-PREREQUISITE: Admission to program and PTA 200 This course is a continuing study of issues and trends in
+This course is a continuing study of issues and trends in